 - Simply because representation matters

 Research suggests how businesses that associate a social cause with them tend to have a loyal customer base in addition to them being able to charge higher profit margins.
 In recent years, big celebrities such as Ashley Graham and Lizzo have been at the forefront of promoting body positivity, even when they have had health concerns thrown at them.
 Businesses should realize the importance of representation in fashion, and this marks yet another reason why we need more plus-size clothing stores.
 It is to be noted that selling maternity clothes isn’t the same as plus-size clothing.
+To accurately represent and display plus-size fashion, many stores are turning to custom mannequins that reflect a diverse range of body shapes and sizes.

 - To establish relevance among newer generations